PseudoKnight/CHCitizens/documentation/CitizensEvents.md

 Contains events related to the Citizens plugin.

 ### ctz\_npc\_despawn
-Fires when a NPC despawn.
+Fires when an NPC despawns.
 #### Prefilters
 **reason**: <Macro> The reason the NPC is despawning
 **type**: <Macro> The entity type of the NPC